-Parents are expected to comply immediately if their child receives a written notice of a haircut or style being out of compliance.
-Boys' hair length should not cover eyebrows or go passed the middle of the ear.
-Middle School boys must shave facial hair and/or sideburns.
-Hairstyles should not be messy, extreme, attention getting, or distracting to others in length, style, or artificial color (artificial means any color not natural as green, purple, ombre, etc.).
+Parents are expected to comply within 3 calendar days if their child receives a written notice of a haircut, color, or style being out of compliance.
+Exceptions will not be made for students who are not able to schedule an appointment in time to meet compliance.

+Boys' hair length should not touch the top of the collar, eyebrows, or ear and must be neat in appearance.
+Hairstyles should not be messy or attention getting.
+Hair may not have unnatural color such as such as extreme highlights, green, purple, ombre, etc.).

 Students are not permitted to shave their heads, have extreme differences in length of hair, or long hair slicked back or piled high on their head.
-Haircut corrections must be made within three calendar days of email notification.
+Middle School boys are expected to shave facial hair.